 4. Summarizing Resumes and Profiles

-Resume screening is the second-highest AI recruiting use case at 44% adoption (SHRM, 2025).
-When you're reviewing dozens of candidates for a single role, ChatGPT can distill a resume into a 3-sentence summary highlighting relevant experience, skills gaps, and potential red flags.
+At 44% adoption, resume screening ranks as the second-highest AI recruiting use case (SHRM, 2025).
+When reviewing dozens of applicants for a single role, ChatGPT distills a resume into a 3-sentence summary highlighting relevant experience, skills gaps, and potential red flags.
+For a library of copy-paste prompts organized by hiring stage, see our companion guide to ChatGPT recruiting prompts.

 Prompt: